 The Shaunavon properties are primarily located approximately 100 kilometres southwest of Swift Current, Saskatchewan and 140 kilometres east of the Alberta border.
-As at December 31, 2019, these operated properties included an average working interest of approximately 100 percent in approximately 23,409 gross (23,409 net) developed acres and an average working interest of approximately 100 percent in 13,698 gross (13,698 net) undeveloped acres.
-As at December 31, 2019, the Corporation held interests in 193 gross (193 net) oil wells producing from the Upper and Lower Shaunavon formations, among others.
-The Corporation's production from this property is weighted 100 percent to medium crude oil (21-26° API).
+As at December 31, 2020, these operated properties included an average working interest of approximately 100 percent in approximately 23,409 gross (23,409 net) developed acres and an average working interest of approximately 100 percent in 13,698 gross (13,698 net) undeveloped acres.
+As at December 31, 2020, the Corporation held interests in 176 gross (176 net) oil wells producing from the Upper and Lower Shaunavon formations, among others.
 The Corporation operates major facilities at this property providing a strong infrastructure base for future development in the area.
-This property's fourth quarter 2019 production was approximately 2,100 boe/d (100 percent oil).
+This property's fourth quarter 2020 production was approximately 1,300 boe/d (100 percent oil).